20 Years Ago, The White Stripes Made An Album For No One

 That summer, as Enrique Iglesias' "Be With You" climbed to No. 1, a 25-year-old upholsterer named Jack and the woman he called his sister but who was actually his ex-wife Meg, released their second album as The White Stripes.
 The 14-song collection ran just under a dizzying 37 minutes, and sounded like it had been played through amps full of razor blades.
 The opening track, "You're Pretty Good Looking (For a Girl)," is 95 seconds of gleefully childish rave-up noise, recorded, like the rest of the album, in Jack White's red-and-white Detroit living room.
 The album's first and only official single was the gnashing "Hello Operator," which has no real chorus and features a string of quirky, surrealist lyrics like "Carry my obituary / My coffin doesn't have a phone," while the B-side was a deliciously melodramatic cover of Dolly Parton's "Jolene."
 Jack produced the record himself, and the band put it out on the niche West Coast indie Sympathy for the Record Industry.
 They titled it De Stijl, after the obscure-ish midcentury Dutch art movement devoted to the pleasures of austerity.

 De Stijl was the kind of art you make for yourself, assured almost no one else will ever hear it.
 You make it because you want to.
 You made it because you have to.
 You make it expecting next to nothing, materially, in return.
-And yet the album became a bellwether of what was to come, a dispatch from a future so unlikely the White Stripes didn't even realize they were representing it.
+And yet the album became a bellwether of what was to come, a dispatch from a future so unlikely The White Stripes didn't even realize they were representing it.

-Within a year, The Strokes would release its The Modern Age EP and begin a now-legendary residency at Manhattan's Mercury Lounge.
+Within a year, The Strokes would release the EP The Modern Age and begin a now-legendary residency at Manhattan's Mercury Lounge.
 But that summer, as Jack White worried about the financial risk of giving up his upholstery business in order to tour, Julian Casablancas was still bartending and going to Mooney Suzuki shows with his bandmates, wondering if The Strokes would ever be that good.
 Yeah Yeah Yeahs would soon play their first show ever, opening for The White Stripes at the Mercury in the fall of 2000.
 But when Jack and Meg were recording De Stijl, Karen O had only recently transferred to NYU from Oberlin, and had just met Nick Zinner, a fellow regular at the magical East Village dive Mars Bar.
 Interpol, who had been toiling away in obscurity for two years, would release its debut EP that winter, then watch as label after label turned the band down.
 James Murphy would soon go see The Rapture at Brownies on Avenue A, and in time decide that that band and the label he'd form around it, DFA Records, were destined to rescue New York City from its then status as a dull, anti-rock town full of finance bros and bottle-service clubs.
 But when De Stijl came out, Murphy was feeling washed up at 32, having given up on his own aspirations as a frontman.

 Some of the so-called rock revival's bands would share explicit musical influences with The White Stripes, but most would not.
 And there were other artists making great guitar records at the same time — Queens of the Stone Age, PJ Harvey, and, of course, Radiohead — who weren't woven into the same storyline.
 Some critics have theorized that the whole rock-revolution movement was a fabrication, a scene manufactured by bored NME editors who wanted something to write about other than Travis.
 If these bands — The Strokes, Interpol, The White Stripes, Yeah Yeah Yeahs, and later The Killers, Kings of Leon, Franz Ferdinand, The Libertines et al — didn't really sound alike or know each other well, what actually united them?